AvedEd/TorrentPlayer-Tizen/README.md

 ## English Version

-**TorrentPlayer** is a native, lightweight, and crash-resilient video player designed specifically for **Samsung Smart TV (Tizen OS)**.
-It is built for smooth, on-the-fly torrent streaming via a **TorServe** server.
+**TorrentPlayer Pro** is a native, lightweight, and crash-resilient multimedia player designed specifically for **Samsung Smart TV (Tizen OS)**.
+It supports both smooth, on-the-fly torrent streaming via **TorServe** and live **IPTV** playback via `.m3u` playlists.

 ### 🚀 Key Features
 1. **Instant Streaming:** Watch heavy torrents instantly without pre-downloading files to the TV memory.
+2. **IPTV Mode (NEW):** Load your personal `.m3u` or `.m3u8` IPTV playlist directly from the main screen.
+3. **Left Channels Sidebar (NEW):** Press the **LEFT** button during IPTV playback to open a smooth, scrollable TV channel list.
-2. **Smart Auto Reconnect:** If Wi-Fi or server connection drops, the player makes up to 5 automated reconnection attempts, resuming playback from the exact millisecond.
+4. **Smart Auto Reconnect:** If Wi-Fi drops, the player makes up to 5 automated reconnection attempts, resuming playback from the exact millisecond.
-3. **Advanced Cache Controls:** Choose your pre-buffering size (Auto, 100 MB, 200 MB, 500 MB) in the bottom menu with a single click.
+5. **Advanced Cache Controls:** Choose your pre-buffering size (Auto, 100 MB, 200 MB, 500 MB) in the bottom menu with a single click.
-4. **Status Monitoring (UP Button):** Displays a real-time download speed and buffer occupancy widget in the top-right corner.
-Closes with the `BACK` button.
+6. **Status Monitoring (UP Button):** Displays real-time TorServe download speed and buffer occupancy in the top-right corner.
-5. **Bottom Mega-Menu (DOWN Button):** A convenient horizontal panel to switch audio tracks, subtitles, and cache sizes during playback.
+7. **Bottom Mega-Menu (DOWN Button):** A convenient horizontal panel to switch audio tracks, subtitles, and cache sizes during movie playback.
-6. **Right Series Sidebar:** A side panel with an episode list for multi-file torrents, supporting automatic transition to the next episode.
+8. **Right Series Sidebar:** A side panel with an episode list for multi-file torrents.
-7. **Position Memory:** Automatically remembers the exact second where you left off.

 ### 🔊 Fix for DTS Audio on Samsung TVs
 Since 2018, Samsung TVs **do not support DTS audio tracks** at the hardware level.
 Running a movie with such audio directly results in video without sound.